Search our directory

 ENDURING POWERS OF ATTORNEY

 With advances in medicine resulting in people living generally longer, there is a greater need for robust procedures to be in place to protect us as we age.
 A common concern is what happens when we are no longer able to make our own decisions.
-Loss of capacity brought on by illnesses, especially in old age, is not at all uncommon and Enduring Powers of Attorney are a key safeguard to protect our wishes in relation to our care and property.
+Loss of capacity brought on by illness, especially in old age, is not at all uncommon and Enduring Powers of Attorney are a key safeguard to protect our wishes in relation to our care and property.
+The Enduring Power of Attorney differs from a general power of attorney in that it continues or “endures” after a person loses mental capacity.

 There are two types of Enduring Powers of Attorney: one in relation to personal care and welfare, and one in relation to property.